CraftlyApp/craftly-robot/README.md

 3.  **Handling Failures**

     If an instruction fails, the robot stops and shows you exactly where the error occurred.
-It still creates a backup of the steps that succeeded, so you can easily clean up.
+It still creates a backup of the steps that succeeded, so you can easily revert back.

     **Output on Failure:**
     ```bash
     ✓ [1/3] created folder: my_project
     ✗ [2/3] Missing parent folder: non_existent_dir
     !
 To revert back, run: python3 craftly_robot.py -i instructions/sample.json --undo
-    ```

-4.  **Undo the Changes**

-    Whether the run was a full success or a partial failure, you can always revert the changes with the `--undo` flag.

-    ```bash
-    python3 craftly_robot.py -i instructions/sample.json --undo
     ```

 ---